 The French Dispatch is set to premier on July 6 and stars Timothée Chalamet, Bill Murray (of course), Tilda Swinton, Frances McDormand, Adrian Brody, and a whole bunch of other famous faces.

-But before we dive into the inevitable greatness of The French Dispatch, we’d do well to familiarize ourselves with the director’s past cinematic work.
-Here are the best Wes Anderson movies that you need to watch if you haven’t yet.
+But before we dive into the inevitable greatness of The French Dispatch, we'd do well to familiarize ourselves with the director's past cinematic work.
+Here are the best Wes Anderson movies you need to watch!

 9. Bottle Rocket (1996)

 Bottle Rocket was Wes Anderson's first feature-length film, spawned from the black-and-white short film of the same name.
 Bottle Rocket wasn't only Anderson's directorial debut, but also the acting debuts of both Owen and Luke Wilson.

 After meeting at the University of Texas, Anderson and the Wilsons teamed up to try and get their foot in the industry's door.
 Luckily, they were successful and launched Anderson's future in cinema.

 This crime-comedy begins when Anthony (played by Luke Wilson) is fresh out of a mental hospital.
 His eccentric buddy Dignan (played by Owen Wilson) persuades him into a series of heists across Arizona.
 They soon discover they aren't cut out for the criminal lifestyle.